A k-swap Local Search for Makespan Scheduling

-\paragraph{Our contribution.} In this paper, we consider a generalization of the jump and swap neighborhoods for the problem $P2{\parallel}C_{\max}$, which is called the \emph{$k$-swap} neighborhood.
-To obtain a $k$-swap neighbor, we select $k'$ jobs from one machine and $k''$ jobs from another machine, such that $k' + k'' \leq k$, and then we interchange the machine allocations of these jobs (see Fig.~\ref{fig:k-swapOerator}).
-We say we are in a \emph{k-swap optimal solution} if we cannot decrease the makespan by applying the $k$-swap operator.
+In this paper, we consider a generalization of the jump and swap neighborhoods, which is called the \emph{$k$-swap} neighborhood.
+To obtain a $k$-swap neighbor, we select $k'$ jobs from a machine $i'$ and $k''$ jobs from a machine $i''$, such that $k' + k'' \leq k$, and then we interchange the machine allocations of these jobs~(see Fig.~\ref{fig:k-swapOerator}).
+We say we are in a \emph{k-swap optimal solution} if we cannot decrease the makespan or the number of critical machines, while keeping the makespan equal, by applying a $k$-swap operator.
 For $k = 1$, the $k$-swap neighborhood is the same as the jump neighborhood, and for $k = 2$, the $k$-swap neighborhood contains all possible jumps and swaps.

-We note that the $k$-swap neighborhood is identical to \emph{$k$-move} neighborhood (a neighborhood that has been also studied by Dumrauf et al.~\cite{dumrauf2009multiprocessor}) when we have only two machines in our schedule.
-A naive implementation of the $k$-swap takes $O(k \cdot n^k)$ steps to find an improving neighbor (if it exists).
-We propose a randomized algorithm for finding an improving solution in the $k$-swap neighborhood in $O(n^{\ceil{\frac{k}{2}} + O(1)})$ steps.
-Then, we show how to derandomize this algorithm.
-Assuming the $k$-sum conjecture~\cite{abboud2013exact}, which states for every $k \geq 2$ and $\varepsilon > 0$, the $k$-sum problem cannot be solved in $O(n^{\lceil k/2 \rceil - \varepsilon})$ (randomized) time, we show that the proposed randomized algorithm is almost tight by establishing a lower bound of $O(n^{\lceil k/2 \rceil})$ for the problem of finding an improving neighbor in the $k$-swap neighborhood.
-We complement these results by providing an upper bound of $O(n^4)$ on the number of local search steps required to converge to a local optimum for $k=2$, and providing an exponential lower bound for the case where we swap exactly three jobs in each step.
-Additionally, we have conducted computational experiments on various families of instances to compare the efficiency of our proposed randomized algorithm against the naive approach of searching the $k$-swap neighborhood.
+\paragraph{Our contribution} A naive implementation of the $k$-swap takes $O(k \cdot n^k)$ steps to find an improving neighbor or to determine that no improving neighbor exists.
+In this paper, we propose a randomized algorithm for finding an improving solution in the $k$-swap neighborhood in $O(n^{\ceil{\frac{k}{2}} + O(1)})$ steps, if one exists, with the probability of success of at least $\dfrac{\binom{k}{\ceil{\frac{k}{2}}}}{2^k}$.
+By repeating the algorithm $\Theta(\sqrt{k})$ times, we can increase the probability of success to at least $1 - \frac{1}{e}$.